Targeted Drug Therapy for Nasopharyngeal Cancer

-Cetuximab is a monoclonal antibody (a man-made version of an immune system protein) that targets the epidermal growth factor receptor (EGFR).
-EGFR is a protein found on the surface of cells.
-It normally receives signals telling the cells to grow and divide.
-Nasopharyngeal cancer (NPC) cells sometimes have more than normal amounts of EGFR, which can help them grow faster.
-By blocking EGFR, cetuximab may slow or stop this growth.
+Cetuximab (Erbitux) is a monoclonal antibody (a man-made version of an immune system protein).
+It targets EGFR which is a protein found on the surface of certain cancer cells that helps them grow and divide.
+Nasopharyngeal cancer (NPC) cells sometimes have higher than normal amounts of EGFR.
+By blocking EGFR, cetuximab can help slow or stop cancer cell growth.

 The exact role of cetuximab in treating NPC is still being studied.
-It's most often used along with chemo and/or radiation in cases where the cancer has spread, come back, or continued to grow after initial chemo.
+It might be used along with chemo in cases where the cancer has spread, come back, or continued to grow after initial treatment with chemo.

 - Skin problems, such as an itchy, acne-like rash on the face and chest, which can lead to infections